 Keyword searching expands access to almost any word in the catalog record.
 Boolean searching, using a combination of search terms, is also available, as is limiting by format (videorecordings, books, etc.) and language.

-Needed items not available in NOBLE can be directly requested through the Virtual Catalog, which links systems like NOBLE throughout Massachusetts into one search and request interface, with materials delivered to your library.
+Needed items not available in NOBLE can be directly requested through the Commonwealth Catalog, which links systems like NOBLE throughout Massachusetts into one search and request interface, with materials delivered to your library.

 Services to Member Libraries